datalad-handbook/book/docs/basics/101-107-summary.rst

 you can also add very large files to your datasets history.
-Currently, this can be considered "best-practice building": Frequent :command:`datalad status` commands, :command:`datalad save` commands to save dataset modifications, and concise :term:`commit message`\s are the main take aways from this.
+Currently, this can be considered "best-practice building": Frequent :command:`datalad status` commands, :command:`datalad save` commands to save dataset modifications, and concise :term:`commit message`\s are the main take always from this.
 You can already explore the history of a dataset and you know about many types of provenance information captured by DataLad, but for now, its been only informative, and has not been used for anything more fancy.
 Later on, we will look into utilizing the history